How to Answer “Why Do You Want to Leave Your Current Job?”

 How long you have worked at a job is irrelevant if your commute causes you discomfort.
 A straightforward explanation for why you may wish to leave your current employment can be to commute more conveniently.
 Simply tell the recruiter that you require a location closer to your home and that this current position is ideal.

-“My job with (business name) dates more than three years ago.
-And although working with them has been wonderful, sadly, the trip from my house to the office is fairly long.
-I have a two-hour commute to and from work.
-I don’t want to move out of this town because I live with my wife and kids who are well settled in the city.
-Given that the location of your current offer is closer to my house which is ideal for my current circumstances, I am also qualified for the role.
-Thus, I wish to work at your establishment.”
+Sample Answer: My job with (company name) spans more than three years.
+Although working with them has been wonderful, sadly, the commute from my house to the office is fairly long.
+I have a three-hour commute to and from work.
+I don’t want to move out of this city because I live with my wife and kids, who are well-settled here.
+Given that the location of your current offer is closer to my house, which is ideal for my current circumstances, I am also qualified for the role.
+Thus, I wish to work at your establishment.

 1. Clash with your Boss

 Experiencing conflict in the workplace is common but that shouldn’t be a reason why you should leave a job.
 Telling a recruiter you left a job based on a clash with your boss might send the wrong signal about you.
-It is expected that employees possess the skill of emotional intelligence, and learn to manage conflicts in the workplace in healthy ways.
+It is expected that employees possess the skill of emotional intelligence and learn to manage conflicts in the workplace in healthy ways.

 2. Bad Company Policies

 It is best to avoid bringing up the drawbacks of your current position because doing so might damage your reputation.
 Every business wants a worker who can quickly adapt to their new role and isn’t held back by their previous experiences.
-Be professional and straightforward with your response, don’t say more than what is necessary.
+Be professional and straightforward with your response; don’t say more than what is necessary.

 3. Financial Ground